cole-brokamp/shiny_docker/README.md

 ## Test Running the Image

 Running this image won't start shiny server because it has no `ENTRYPOINT` or `CMD` as it was intended to be imported for use in other images.
 To test that it is working, run a container with `docker run --rm -p 3838:3838 colebrokamp/shiny bash -c "exec shiny-server"` and visit `localhost:3838` in your browser.

-## Deploying to Server

-These instructions are mainly aimed at my personal use for deploying to an internal server with some strict proxy access rules.

-#### Automated Deployment Scripts

-Use the scripts in the [deployment_scripts](deployment_scripts) folder to automate the entire process:

-`docker_shiny_build.sh`:
-- makes Dockerfile
-- copies custom `shiny-server.conf` file
-- makes app name based on name of current folder
-- builds the image as `cole/<app-folder>:latest`

-`docker_shiny_push.sh <ssh-server-name>`:
-- saves the docker image
-- sends it to my amazon shiny server with a progress bar

-`docker_shiny_run.sh <virtual-host-name>`:
-- exports proxy variables in shell on server
-- runs image on a random, unused port using proxy variables
-- also supplies `VIRTUAL_HOST` based on `<virtual-host-name>` for automated nginx reverse proxy on docker
-- returns URL

-`docker_shiny_clean.sh`:
-- removes the local image
-- runs `docker_clean`